github.com/cloudfoundry-community/gautocloud

 Architecture

-• Loader: It has the responsibility to find the CloudEnv where your program run, store Connectors and retrieve services from CloudEnv which corresponds to one or many Connector and finally it will pass to Connector the service and store the result from connector.
+• Loader: It has the responsibility to find the CloudEnv where your program run, store Connectors and retrieve services from CloudEnv which corresponds to one or many Connector, and finally it will pass to Connector the service and store the result from connector.

 • Gautocloud facade: This facade was made to make things easier for users.
-It store one instance of a Loader and give the ability to make lazy loading (this is why to register a Connector you only need to do import _ "a/connector")
+It stores one instance of a Loader and give the ability to make lazy loading (this is why to register a Connector you only need to do import _ "a/connector")

 • CloudEnv: Each CloudEnv correspond to a real cloud.
 It manages the detection of the environment but also the detections of services asked by the Loader.